3d/2d artist • Motion Designer • Character Designer

 Linkedin:

 My strongest skills are in character animation and 3D modeling.
-However I find myself enjoying character animation the most because it’s fun for me to watch the character’s movements I had animated.
-It’s like bringing them to life.
-I believe my character models are good and have gotten better since my first robot model.
-However over time, I updated the models to fit more to my 2d drawings.
-I would like to improve a bit more on character rigging with more advanced controls through Autodesk Maya and lighting effects.
-After I got accepted to this School of Visual Arts, I learned a free 3d program called Blender and a student license, Maya before attending my first day at school so I have most of the knowledge to make school assignments easier.
-Blender is my preference over Maya because Blender has better features like grease pencil and has way more tutorials than Maya.
+However, I enjoy character animation the most because it’s fun to watch the character’s movements take shape.
+I believe my character models are good and have improved since my first robot model, as over time, I’ve updated the models to blend in better with my 2D drawings.
+In the future, I would like to keep improving my character rigging skills with more advanced controls through Autodesk Maya.
+After I got accepted to this School of Visual Arts, I learned a free 3D program called Blender and used a student license for Maya, so that before even attending my first class, I had most of the knowledge to make school assignments easier.
+Blender is my preference over Maya, because Blender includes features like grease pencil.